yuhhey/yuhhey.github.io/source/_posts/2014-01-17-why-do-i-take-the-burden-of-hdr-photography.markdown

 It all started with an image I took of a pagoda in China.
 It was really unique how the top of the look as if a small tree was growing on the roof.
 I let the camera adjust to the high contrast, high dynamic range scene and have not even checked the image on the LCD of the camera.

-The shock happened at home.
-Well it does not look like I perceived at all.
+It was shocking to see how different the photo was compared to how I perceived the scene.
 Anyone looking at this photo might wonders why I took it.

 Luckily I took the original image in RAW, therefore I could try to play with the exposure value during the RAW development.